chiron-fonts/chiron-sans-hk/README.md

 ## Download

-Installable font resources can be found on the [Release](https://github.com/tamcy/chiron-sans-hk/releases) page.
+Installable font resources can be found under the [build](build/) directory.
+Visit the [Release](https://github.com/tamcy/chiron-sans-hk/releases) page to download all fonts in a single compressed file (in .zip or .tar.gz).

 ## License